-mob checklist and mayday emergency water abandon ship procedures.

->

-> - There will temporary disorder sail wise, but the boat stops and lies steadily.
+- There will temporary disorder sail wise, but the boat stops and lies steadily.

->

-> This method works even if sailing under spinnaker but the situation will be chaotic until the spinnaker is lowered, nevertheless, the boat will be close to the man overboard.
+This man overboard drill method works even if sailing under spinnaker but the situation will be chaotic until the spinnaker is lowered, nevertheless, the boat will be close to the man overboard.
 It may be close enough to the casualty to throw him a line or work the boat closer by adjusting the sheets and tiller or lower the headsail, sheet the main in tight then use the engine to approach the person overboard.

->

-> The man overboard recovery drill for dinghies is taught for use in cruisers, requiring the boat to sail away from the casualty to gain sea room which has the risk of losing sight of the person.
+The man overboard drill procedure for dinghies is taught for use in cruisers, requiring the boat to sail away from the casualty to gain sea room which has the risk of losing sight of the person.
 In rough conditions or at night, it is impossible to keep the casualty in sight among the waves so adopt this method for recovery of persons from the water.

->

-> - The boat is steered onto a beam reach for about ten boat-lengths.
+- The boat is steered onto a beam reach for about ten boat-lengths.